churchlandlab/ChronicNeuropixels/README.md

 The internal mount (IM) and external casing (EC) can be printed at Shapeways: https://www.shapeways.com/

 Machining
 The stereotax adapter (SA) is machined from alumnium.
-We recommend protolabs as a vendor,
+We recommend machining the SA through protolabs: https://www.protolabs.com/

 Solidworks: https://www.solidworks.com/